rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

     gl.glEnd()  # stop drawing the triangles
 ```

-We can now start to work on `render()` function.
+We can now start to work on the `render()` function.
-First create it empty and register it with `on_draw` event.
+First create it empty and register it with the `on_draw` event.
-That means that it will be called everytime when Pyglet redraws
+That means that it will be called every time when Pyglet redraws
 the window.
-If, for example, the position of the ball has changed the
+If, for example, the position of the ball has changed, the
-function will draw it a bit elsewhere.
-By this we are creating
+function will draw it in the new spot.
+By doing this we are creating
 the game dynamics.
-We also did it with the python, but now we have more
+We also did it with the snake, but now we have more
 graphical elements.

 ```python